High Resolution Seismic Waveform Generation using Denoising Diffusion: Methods

+Generative modeling of high-dimensional data is computationally intensive during both training and inference.
+This limits its applicability to researchers and practitioners with access to high-performance computing environments.
+To make our GWM available to a broad scientific audience and mitigate the computational difficulties, we first train a variational autoencoder (VAE) to compress the data into a more manageable, lower-dimensional latent space before we train a denoising diffusion model on this learned space \cite{rombach2022highresolution}.
+Formally, let $\vx \sim p_{\text{data}}$ denote the (empirical) probability distribution of the data (which in our case is the distribution of the spectrograms) and where $\vx$ denotes a sample from the data set.
+We employ a variational autoencoder to model the distribution of variables $\vz \in \mathbb{R}^m$, $m=32 \times 32$.
+Here, we represent the latent variables $\vz$ as a spectrogram with smaller dimensions than the original spectrogram (Figure~\ref{fig:pipeline}).
+Formally, we employ as an encoder a convolutional neural network to model the distribution of $\vz$ as a conditional Gaussian distribution:

-Here, the encoder is defined by its mean and standard deviation functions $\vmu_{\vphi}, \vsigma_{\vphi}: \R^n \to \R^m$, parameterized by a neural network with parameters $\vphi$.
-The network has two output heads: one for the mean and one for the standard deviation.
-A deterministic decoder, $G_{\vpsi}: \R^m \to \R^n$, maps latent variables back to the original data space.
-The encoder and decoder are trained jointly to minimize the reconstruction loss
+where the variational distribution $q_{\vphi}(\vz | \vx)$ is the encoding component of the VAE.
+The distribution is defined by its mean and standard deviation functions $\vmu_{\vphi}, \vsigma_{\vphi}: \R^n \to \R^m$, which are parameterized by a CNN with parameters $\vphi$.
+We employ a deterministic decoder, $G_{\vpsi}: \R^m \to \R^n$, which is another CNN parameterized by weights $\vpsi$ that maps latent variables back to the original data space.
+The encoder and decoder are trained jointly to minimize

-over the data distribution.
-Additionally, we regularize the latent space by the Kullback-Leibler divergence between the encoder distribution and a standard normal distribution.
-Since we employ the autoencoder solely for data compression rather than as a generative model, we set the regularization strength to a tiny value ($1e-6$) to ensure high reconstruction quality.
+where the Kullback-Leibler divergence, $\mathbb{K}\mathbb{L}$, between the encoder distribution and a multivariate standard normal distribution is used to regularize the latent space.
+Since we employ the variational autoencoder solely for data compression rather than as a generative model, we set the regularization strength to a tiny value ($\beta=1\mathrm{e}{-6}$) to ensure high reconstruction quality \cite{higgins2017beta}.